top of page

 This time, I’m starting with the story.
 Whatever “real” experiences or knowledge I can weave in, great.
 But the story leads.
 Not what I “know”!

 I dive more into what I’ve learned since writing Ahead of Her Time in episode 48 of the Vocabbett podcast.
-Tune in at the top of this post, or on your favorite podcast player!
+Tune in below, or on your favorite podcast player!